matteoferla/Pi-2-temperature-monitor/README.md

 	sudo apt install apache2
         sudo apt-get install libapache2-mod-wsgi-py3
         sudo a2dissite 000-default

+Previously I had tried to do it with mod_wsgi.
+But this requires to be compiled by the version of python you are using.
+So for berryconda I did:

         sudo apt-get install apache2-dev
         pip3 install mod_wsgi
+        reboot
         sudo /home/pi/berryconda3/bin/mod_wsgi-express install-module

+However, when I added these lines to the apache2 conf file it did not work...

+     LoadModule wsgi_module modules/mod_wsgi.so
+     WSGIPythonHome /home/pi/berryconda/bin
+     WSGIPythonPath /home/pi/berryconda/bin:/home/pi/berryconda/pkgs
+     WSGIScriptAlias /temperature /home/pi/Pi-2-temperature-monitor/wsgi.py

+So I went back to using reverse proxy.

 ## Repo